NicoJanE/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup.md

 1. Open and edit the `WSFile` to customize the settings, recommend settings to customize include:
     - `DISTRO` Indicates the WSL distribution to use, if it's a new distribution make sure to uncomment: `DISTRO_DEBIAN_NEW`
     - `USER` Indicates the user under which the Debian packages are installed and to which user directory the  files are copied
-      - when changing this also change the lines marked with the comment;: `# Make sure this is set correct!`
     - `DISTRO_DEBIAN_NEW` When Enabled will generate a new WSL under the name defined in `DISTRO`
    - `DESCRIPTION` Set a description for the WSL